-As per the Mahatma Gandhi National Rural Employment Guarantee Act, workers following under the special category are as follows -
+As per the Mahatma Gandhi National Rural Employment Guarantee Act, workers falling under the special category are as follows:

 A Rozgar Diwas is to be organised in every ward or at the Gram Panchayat level every month.
 These events have to be held by the ward member and should include representation from at least 25 registered households.
 When the Rozgar Diwas is held, the Gram Panchayat can accept new applications and issue dated receipts.